abiodundotdev/ubenwa_abiodun/README.md

 This repository is for Ubenwa Coding Challenge

-### The codes follow the SOLID Design Principles and Clean Architecture
+### These project follow the SOLID Design Principles and Clean Architecture

 A few resources to get you started if this is your first Flutter project: